confidence-engine/Confidence-Engine/docs/kids_explainer.md

-# Tracer Bullet for Kids — The Friendly Market Detective
+# Confidence Engine for Kids — The Friendly Market Detective

 > A simple, fun guide to how our agent watches crypto coins and tells helpful stories about them.

 ---

-## 1) Meet Tracer Bullet
+## 1) Meet Confidence Engine
-- Tracer Bullet is like a weather helper for coins.
+- Confidence Engine is like a weather helper for coins.
 - It reads the news (clouds) and checks prices (thermometer).
 - When the story says “sunny!” but the thermometer says “cold,” it thinks, “Hmm, something interesting might happen.”